-1.0 1.2 GPA Weight Course #535 Year Prerequisite: B- or better in CP or Honors Biology; B- or currently taking Algebra 2 Honors Chemistry is a first year chemistry course with focus placed on independent or small group work in the classroom and in the laboratory.
+1.2 GPA Weight Prerequisite: B- or better in CP or Honors Biology; B- or currently taking Algebra 2 Honors Chemistry is a first year chemistry course with focus placed on independent or small group work in the classroom and in the laboratory.
 The material covered includes: Periodic Table history and structure, atomic structure, writing and balancing chemical equations, the mole concept and stoichiometry, the gas laws, solutions, and descriptive chemistry.
 Class time is split between the laboratory and classroom where learners will work both independently and collaboratively with others.
 There will be a blend of both direct and video instruction.
 This is an excellent course for those with an interest in science and for those who are considering further study in the area of physical science.
 This course provides a self-paced option for learners with consultation with the instructor.
-CP CHEMISTRY I (11th or 12th grade) Course #532
+Course #530